artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

+**NOTE: In v3 of [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) we have included newer versions of this simulator.
+Download the whole package to be able to use them.**

 This folder includes everything related with the **RVfpga-ViDBo** simulator:

 * We recommend you to first go into folder *examples* and perform the simulation of the provided example program.
 You will find detailed instructions on how to simulate the program in the **RVfpga-ViDBo** simulator using the binaries that we provide as a release (*RVfpga_ViDBo_Ubuntu20* *RVfpga_ViDBo_Ubuntu22* and *RVfpga_ViDBo_Windows.exe*).
 If you are interested in testing other programs, you can also find instructions on how to create and simulate other programs and how to integrate the simulator in VSCode/PlatformIO (the IDE used in RVfpga).